 Will the euro, which fell against the U.S. dollar, recover?
-Or will the market wait and see which direction it takes after the FOMC meeting?
+Or will the market wait to see which direction it takes after the FOMC meeting?

 29.01.2026